Swift Pathway

 Concurrency

 Swift concurrency provides you with powerful tools for writing asynchronous and concurrent code that can improve the performance and responsiveness of your app.
-Discover what concurrency can do for your code and explore the latest tools.
+And the Swift 6 language mode makes concurrent programming dramatically easier by diagnosing data races at compile time, helping you find and fix bugs faster.

 Macros